eldersoon/dacxi-backend-api/README.md

 ```

 #### `POST /api/coin/estimated-price`
-This endpoint return the coin price in a specific  date an time.
+This endpoint returns the coin price in a specific  date an time.
 The price returned is the estimated coin price in closest date and time passed in request.
 See request example below.

     body request
     {